GeoSensorWebLab/data-transloader/docs/KLRS_HISTORICAL_WEATHER.md

 The next headers in the source data files delineate the Observed Properties and Units of Measurement.
 These will be parsed into Datastreams as well for the Thing entity.

 There is no latitude/longitude or location information, nor is there any timezone information.
-These must be manually added to the metadata cache file.
-A timezone is necessary as the data files use timestamps *without* timezones or timezone offsets.
+Normally these need to be manually added to the metadata cache file, but as this module is designed for a *specific* station, the values have been hard-coded instead.

 ### SensorThings API Entities